Key Questions to Be Ready For and How to Answer Them

 If you don’t know what you’re interested in, no problem.
 You are not expected to have made up your mind, so don’t feel pressured to make something up just to please the interviewer!

-You just finished your 1L year, a lot of which is spent reading very old cases and arguing over topics that would never come up in actual legal practice.
+You just finished (or are close to finishing) your 1L year, a lot of which is spent reading very old cases and arguing over topics that would never come up in actual legal practice.

 You you can mention that you’re undecided but that you’re looking forward to keeping an open mind and learning what you enjoy, and that the interview process is also giving you good insight into different practice areas.
 You can also consider highlighting that you enjoy learning new things and pick things up quickly.